Hana00661/Hospital_management_system/README.md

 Visit <http://127.0.0.1:8000/> to view the website.
 Media Files The project handles car images.
 Ensure you have a media/ directory for image uploads.
 If you encounter issues, adjust the MEDIA_URL and MEDIA_ROOT in your settings.py.
 Features to Add Search and filter functionality for car listings.
 User reviews and ratings for sellers.
 Integration with a payment gateway for online transactions.

+### Access the admin interface

+Visit <http://127.0.0.1:8000/admin/> in your browser and log in using the superuser credentials.

 ## Further Development

 This project serves as a foundation for building a comprehensive hospital management system.
 Potential enhancements include: